raina9/clientele/AnimalsApi/README.md

 * click on create Application

 # Run
-After successful submission for first time a url is generated that can be later used to open the app. all features of the app are now available wit url.
+After successful creation of Application for first time a url is generated that can be later used to open the app. that url can be used later to run the `AnimalsApi.`